 In order for the Finance Unit to be successful, the active support and commitment of all employees in the NCT is required.
 The Finance Unit is therefore aware of the need to continuously work with the employees of the NCT to ensure that they fully understand and are able to utilise the internal financial and procurement systems.
 To this end, it is envisaged that refresher training workshops and coaching will be an ongoing way of life within the NCT.
 The ongoing monitoring of the NCT's budget and oversight over spending by the Finance function will be critical in ensuring that the NCT is able to successfully deliver on its mandate.
-This, together with adherence to sound financial disciplines and savings generated by ongoing increases in efficiency will be essential in ensuring that available funding is optimally utilised.
+This, together with adherence to sound financial disciplines and savings generated by ongoing increases in efficiency, will be essential in ensuring that available funding is optimally utilised.

-5.2.
+6.2.
 Multi-year Financial Projections

 Allocations have been made to the NCT by National Treasury for the specific periods indicated in Table 11 below.
-According to the amounts already allocated in terms of the next MTEF period, grants were allocated for Financial Years 2020/21 to 2022/23.
+According to the amounts already allocated in terms of the next MTEF period, grants were allocated for Financial Years 2021/22 to 2023/24.
+Following the Adjustment Budget process, the dtic has reduced the 2020/21 grant allocation of the NCT by R6.2 million (11.3%).
+The grant allocation for 2021/22 and for 2022/23 has been notably increased for 2023/24 by 11.55%.

 From the 2018/19 financial year the Motion Courts were moved to Centurion (inhouse) to contain costs on venues, facilities, travelling and accommodation.
 The success of the Motion Courts is however always subject to the availability of part time Tribunal Members.

-In order to deal effectively with the NCT's caseload, an on-line adjudication system has been introduced.
-This allows for Tribunal Members (part-time included) to adjudicate and issue orders from anywhere, anytime.
+To deal effectively with the NCT's caseload, an on-line adjudication system has been introduced.
+This allows for Tribunal Members (parttime included) to adjudicate and issue orders from anywhere, anytime.
 This contributes to significant savings on travelling.

-5.3.
+6.3.
 Cash flow projections